Dec 10, 2018

 7. Enhanced Watch monitor for Logic App and Azure Function:

-Watch monitor now can accommodate multiple entity mapping to a single watch monitor and provides more details in the failure reason.
+Watch monitor now can accommodate multiple resource mapping to a single watch monitor and provides more details in the failure reason.
 This will help the user to better resolve the Logic app or Azure function failure.